JuliaMixedModels/EmbraceUncertainty/contents/intro.md

 The final part of the printed display gives the estimates and standard errors of any fixed-effects parameters in the model.
 The only fixed-effects term in the model formula is the `1`, denoting a constant which, as explained above, is labeled as `(Intercept)`.
-The estimate of this parameter is 1527.5 g, which happens to be the mean yield across all the data.
+The estimate of this parameter is 1527.5 g, which happens to be the mean yield across all the data - a consequence of the experiment being *balanced*, in the sense that there was the same number of observations for each batch.

+This *coefficient table* also includes the *standard error* of the estimate, which is the estimated standard deviation of the estimator, a `z` ratio, which is the ratio of the estimate to its standard error, and the probability the absolute value of a standard normal distribution exceeding the absolute value of the `z` ratio.

+If the hypothesis that the coefficient is zero is of interest, which is not the case here, then the value in the fourth column is an approximate p-value for the hypothesis test.
+An alternative measure of precision of the estimate - a coverage interval based on a *parametric bootstrap* - is presented in @sec:furtherassess

 ### A model for the dyestuff2 data {#sec:Dyestuff2LMM}

-Fitting a similar model to the data produces an estimate $\widehat{\sigma}_1=0$.
+Fitting a similar model to the `dyestuff2` data produces an estimate $\widehat{\sigma}_1=0$.

 ```jl
 sco("m2 = fit(MixedModel, @formula(yield ~ 1 + (1|batch)), dyestuff2)")